DistrictOfJoban/JCM-Docs/docs/players/blocks/mtr_enquiry_machine.md

 light_level: 0
 ---

-An **Enquiry Machine** is a functional block in Joban Client Mod.
+An **Enquiry Machine** is a block in Joban Client Mod that replicates the older-generation enquiry machine seen in the MTR railway network.

-The model resembles the older MTR enquiry machine.

 ## Usage